ros-tooling/community/.github/pull_request_template.md

 * What modification is being made to a Working Group Subproject?
 * Why?

-In your Pull Request, you have modified the relevant section.
+In your changes, you have modified the relevant "Subprojects" section list item in `README.md`.

 # Deprecate Project

 * Which Subproject are we removing from the scope of the Working Group?
 * Why?

-In your changes, you have removed the relevant Subproject list item.
+In your changes, you have removed the relevant "Subprojects" section list item in `README.md`.

 # Modify Governance Model